Optimum basis of finite convex geometry: Convex geometries without -cycles

 \end{lem}

 \begin{proof}

-It is straightforward to show that the unit canonical basis (that consists of prime implicates of $\Sigma$), which is a center of discussion in \cite{BM}, is compatible with the poset $(P,\leq)$.
+It is straightforward to show that the canonical direct unit basis, which is a center of discussion in K.~Bertet and B.~Monjardet \cite{BM}, is compatible with the poset $(P,\leq)$.
 Indeed, just use Proposition 4 and Theorem 15 from \cite{BM}.
-Since the $D$-basis is a subset of the canonical unit basis, see \cite[Lemma 8]{ANR11}, we get the desired conclusion.
+Since the $D$-basis is a subset of the canonical direct unit basis, see \cite[Lemma 8]{ANR11}, we get the desired conclusion.

 \end{proof}